johncassil/stringr.plus/README.md

 #> [1] TRUE
 ```

-These functions inherit properties from and are based on
-stringr::str\_extract(), so patterns can be regular expressions.
-Consult
-the documentation for more details.

 Understanding the context of a pattern match can also be important,
 extending the pattern by a maximum number of characters before and after
 the given pattern.